-Intervention 6.4.b: Strengthen capacity of KZN Economic Council

-The KZN Economic Council, which is being established by the KZN Department of Economic Development and Tourism, is mandated to be the high-level forum where the four main social partners (Government, Organised Business, Organised Labour and the Community Sector) discuss and reach agreements on economic growth and development strategies and programmes for the province.
-The PGDS will form a major point of reference for the agenda at the Economic Council, and the intention is for the social partners to develop a "social compact" which will commit all the stakeholders to specific agreements aimed at accelerating economic growth and progressive equity.
+Intervention 6.4.b: Strengthen capacity of KZN Economic Council major point of reference for the agenda at the Economic Council, and the intention is for the social partners to develop a "social compact" which will commit all the stakeholders to specific agreements aimed at accelerating economic growth and progressive equity.
 In order to be effective the Economic Council will require a high degree of support from the top leadership of each of the social partners, but perhaps most importantly, from the Government sector - local, provincial and national spheres as well as specialised state-owned enterprises (e.g. Transnet, Eskom, SANRAL, etc.) and provincial public entities (e.g. Trade and Investment KZN, Ithala, KZN Growth Fund, Tourism KZN, etc.) - as the planning and investment around infrastructure and project development are central to the economic growth strategy of the Province.
 Executive Council and the Provincial Planning Commission will need to give full and meaningful support for the emerging social partnership at the Economic Council through information sharing, joint planning, and committing resources to the priority programmes and actions agreed to at the Economic Council.
-Stakeholders will monitor the effectiveness of the Economic Council in terms of its ability to facilitate consensus on key issues and commitments which significantly improve the potential for accelerated growth and for a more equitable distribution of the benefits of growth
+Stakeholders will monitor the effectiveness of the Economic Council in terms of its ability to facilitate consensus on key issues and commitments which significantly improve the potential for accelerated growth and for a more equitable distribution of the benefits of growth.